time::date

 Realizes a valid date from a virtual date, or fails appropriately.

-The virtual date must hold enough valid date information to be able to calculate values for the resulting date.
-A valid combination of its fields must be "filled-in" (hold numerical, non-void values).
+The virtual date must hold enough valid date information to calculate a resulting date.
+A valid combination of "inputs" (filled in, non-void fields) must be provided.
 For example:

 let v = date::newvirtual();